What's Really in Toothpaste? Is There Sugar In Toothpaste?

 1. Fluoride or Hydroxyapatite

 This is the most important toothpaste ingredient, hands down.
-Fluoride helps remineralize weak tooth enamel so that the decay process is reversed before a physical cavity actually forms.
+Fluoride helps remineralize weak tooth enamel so that the tooth decay process is reversed before a physical cavity actually forms.
 Common types of fluoride used as toothpaste ingredients are:

 - Stannous fluoride